FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/common-authentication-implementation-risks.md

 > "If you use SHA1 to hash a password, an attacker can try 10,000,000,000 passwords per second on commodity hardware.
 If you use PBKDF2 with many iterations, an attacker can try 10 passwords per second.
 That makes a big difference when brute-forcing a password."

 But wait!
 Let's look at password hashing from another angle.
 What if you're already using a very strong hashing algorithm?
 A strong hashing algorithm is more CPU intensive than a weak one.
 What would happen if an attacker flooded your login endpoint(s) with a ton of traffic?
 It's possible your servers wouldn't be able to handle the traffic, denying login to your users.
-Alternatively, your cloud usage (and costs) would skyrocket as more login servers were required.
+Additionally, your cloud usage (and costs) would skyrocket as more login servers were required.

 One way to mitigate this is to [implement rate limiting](https://cloud.google.com/solutions/rate-limiting-strategies-techniques).
 You might choose to limit requests per IP or per specific email address.